 When operating at the full channel count, all channels remain active for input at the standard per channel specification.
-To achieve the maximum possible sample rate and memory, choose a reduced channel count under Active Channels on the Timebase dialog, or choose Auto mode (Maximize).
+To achieve the maximum possible memory, choose a reduced channel count under Active Channels on the Timebase dialog, or choose Auto mode (Maximize).
 This will interleave the acquisition capabilities of different pairs of channels to increase performance.